-The Lead DSL will ensure that cases are kept under review through regular meetings with other DSLs, as well as behaviour and pastoral leads.
+The Lead DSL at Brookvale Primary School will ensure that cases are kept under review through regular meetings with other DSLs, as well as behaviour and pastoral leads.
 This will include concerns that have not been referred to children's services.
 This process will also include an ongoing review of students who are frequently absent from school.